Lam2026/LaboratoryReport/README.md

 #### Effects of the parameter change on accuracy, processing speed and robustness

 I. Accuracy.
-The shapes of the trajectories of both Set A and Set F are similar, and both exhibit sinigificant error with tall building, small error with medium-height building or narrow streets, and excellent accuracy in wide street.
-It implies that the accuracy of the both sets are similar.
+The shapes of the trajectories of both Set A and Set F are similar, implying similar accuracy between Set A and Set F.

 II.
 Processing Speed.
 The processing speed is slightly faster for Set F since the signal with SNR lower than 5dBHz will be ignored, so the amount of signals that need to be processed in Set F is smaller, which eventually gives a faster computation speed.

 III.
 Robustness.
-The user's position can almost be obtained continuously throughout the entire journey in both Set A and Set F. However, shape chances can hardly be observed in E-W plot and N-S plot for Set F while shape changes can be observed between 06:51 and 06:52 in Set A. However, shape changes in u-D plot can be observed in both Set A and Set F. Therefore, Set F has a slightly better robustness than Set A.
+The user's position can almost be obtained continuously throughout the entire journey in both Set A and Set F, implying similar robustness.